SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ### View reports

 To view a report, open the "Reports" in the navigator and click on the related report.
-The report will then be shown.
+The report will show.

 ## <a name="reporting"></a>Exporting data with reports

 With the "Reporting" feature, you can request csv or xlsx reports for the whole tenant.
-Additionally you can choose to *Filter* according to specific devices, time ranges or *Fields*.
+Additionally, you can choose to *Filter* according to specific devices, time ranges or *Fields*.
 The reports contain information about all specified "Filters" and enabled "Fields".
 Maximum number of documents that can be exported into a single xlsx file is 1 million.
 If the number of documents for defined "Filters" exceeds the limit, the resulted document gets only first 1 million of documents.

 To work with dashboard reports please refer to [Working with Dashboard Reports](#reports).

 To show all reports, expand "Reports" and click on "Reporting".

-When a report has been created, you can choose to clone it.
-To clone reports first navigate to the report's name and then click on "Clone".
-After the "Clone" button is clicked you will be redirected to a new window where all of the data of the current report will be duplicated.
-You can apply changes if you wish.
-To finish press the "Save" button.
+If a report has been created, you can duplicate it.
+To do so, go to the report configuration for the desired report and click "Duplicate" at the end of its row.
+A new window will open where all the data in the current report will be duplicated.
+You can apply changes if you want.
+To exit, press the "Save" button.

 ### Adding reports